We are an Adelaide based company specialising in the installation, maintenance and repair of grid connected solar systems.

 When you bought your solar system you may well have been told it was maintenance free, but the reality is that everything in life requires a bit of attention from time to time.
 What should you be doing?

-Keep the panels clean.
-Dirty panels will greatly reduce the efficiency of your solar system, some estimates are over 25% reduction in efficiency, so keeping them clean will make a difference.
+Dirty panels will greatly reduce the efficiency of your solar system.
+Some estimates are over 25% reduction in efficiency, so keeping them clean will make a difference.
 You only need to wipe them over, or hose them down occasionally, but it is worth the effort.
-Only do this on a cloudy day, or at the beginning or end of the day, as putting water directly on to the glass of the panels when they are hot may cause them to crack.
+Only do this on a cloudy day, or at the beginning or end of the day.
+Putting water directly on to the glass of the panels when they are hot may cause them to crack.

 Do not get on a wet roof, this is extremely dangerous.

-This can be caused by many things.
-Often it is caused by a fault on your solar system, but it may be that the inverter is faulty.
+Often it is caused by a fault on your solar system, but it may be that the inverter is broken.
 Often the error message on your inverter will give an indication as to the fault, and it is advisable to get it checked out by an accredited electrician.

 Inverter not on:

 Again, this could be caused by either a faulty inverter, or a problem with the solar system.
 Check first that all your power is on, as sometimes your solar system main switch might turn off during a storm.
 If all the switches are on, get an accredited electrician to look at it.
 See here how to check your switches are on.